 Here’s a post fully dedicated to forgiving:

-The steps outlines so far are “essential” and basics.
-But of course there’s always more you can do.
+The steps outlined so far are “essential” and basics.
+But of course, there’s always more you can do.

 Here are more tips to stay together after an affair: